 The House Frock, was another style of wrap dress but this time the wraping was done in the back.
 The dress slipped from the front like a smock and then overlapped in the back, attaching the left shoulder with a button.
 A tie belt cinched in the waist at the front.

 House frocks looked like a pretty day dress with a midi hem, flutter or puff sleeves, and a femenine silhouette.
 They became house dresses with the addition of two hip pockets, the wrap back, small prints and minimal trim.
 The perfect blend between house and daytime fashion.

 The shirtwaist dress that became so popular in the 1940s appeared in house dress fashion with buttons down the front of the bodice, like a blouse.
 Later in the decade, a functional and novel zipper down the front of the bodice, either stopping midway between the collar and the waist or going all the way down the length of the garment, became a trend.

-Zippers were new in the 1930s and were cheaper than other fastening methods.
-They helped advance the ready-to-wear manufactured clothing industry.
-Catalogs and department store shopping increased dramatically.
+Zippers helped advance the ready-to-wear manufactured clothing industry with their affordable price point.
 Zipper pulls were sometimes monogrammed with one’s initials for free when buying from many catalogs.

 This concludes our look at 1930s house dress history.
 Next up, 1930s day dresses and afternoon styles.